 An important apology

-The Salvation Army’s leader in the UK and Republic of Ireland, Territorial Commander, Commissioner Anthony Cotterill said:
+The Salvation Army’s leader in the UK and Ireland, Territorial Commander Commissioner Anthony Cotterill, said:

-“Entering a mother and baby home was often the only option for many unmarried mothers.
-Many organisations, including The Salvation Army ran mother and baby homes with the intention of protecting vulnerable women and children from destitution.
+‘Entering a mother and baby home was often the only option for many unmarried mothers.
+Many organisations, including The Salvation Army ran mother and baby homes with the intention of supporting and protecting vulnerable women and children from destitution.

-“However, as the powerful oral testimonies make clear some found their experiences in these homes extremely traumatic and they did not receive the support and care they needed and deserve for which we are deeply sorry.
+‘However, we acknowledge that there are some who found their experiences in these homes extremely traumatic and they did not always receive the support they needed and deserved, for which we are deeply sorry.

-“It is right to expect The Salvation Army to be open and transparent and we worked with the researchers to share our records with them to ensure those who suffered have a voice.
-We will reflect on the report’s findings and cooperate fully with the independent investigation.”
+‘It is right to expect The Salvation Army to be open and transparent and for us to reflect on a time in our history when it is clear that some individuals in our care were let down.
+We will continue to work with the researchers and Government agencies to share our records to ensure those who suffered have a voice.’

 How to find out more